← All Conditions

 ION Robotic Bronchoscopy

-The only private ION pathway in the UK — accurate biopsy of small and peripheral nodules without surgical incision
+One of the few private ION pathways in the UK — accurate biopsy of small and peripheral nodules without surgical incision

 Combined Biopsy & Robotic Surgery